Reports and Fact Sheets

 View the full report here.

-Research Brief on the Impact of COVID-19 on Fall 2020 Enrollment
+Research Brief on the Enrollment Impact of COVID-19 (November 2020)

 View the full report here.